 There are local references too.
 Elizabeth Thomson’s Phantoms of the Night consists of 100 bronze moths.
 All of the moth species have a place in Māori lore and are at risk following habitat decline due to colonisation.
 Jacqueline Fraser's installation Ko Aoraki te Maunga (Mt Cook Is the Mountain) refers to her Māori heritage.
 TJ McNamara says: ‘The untutored eye would probably see no more than a delicately expressed wedding-bedroom piece done in the unusual material of electric cable.’
 Paintings by the youngest artist, Michael Stevenson, celebrate small-town New Zealand life.

 Paintings dominate the show.
 There are Gretchen Albrecht’s colourful ovoid abstractions and Tony Lane’s gilded icons, Bill Hammond’s speed-freak comicbook graphics and James Ross’s gothic modernism—where modernist abstraction is haunted by Holbein's anamorphic vanitas skull.
 In a Herald interview, patron Jenny Gibbs says, ‘People who saw the show told me that all the artists looked so fresh, so optimistic.
 They are sick of angst-ridden art, political art, pessimistic art.’

-After Seville, Luit Bieringa acts as exhibition co-ordinator, organising a tour to galleries in Madrid, Barcelona, and Zamora in Spain, and Leiden in Holland, then back to New Zealand.
-Wellington is the last stop.
+After Seville, Luit Bieringa acts as exhibition co-ordinator, organising a tour to galleries in Madrid, Barcelona, Zamora in Spain, and Leiden in Holland, then back through New Zealand, where Wellington is the last stop.
 Bieringa tells the Dominion, ‘I've been hearing lately that there are quite a few hurt feelings in the New Zealand art world, by people who were left out.
 That's inevitable.
 It's silly to think just one show is going to put us on the map.
 New Zealand artists should be participating overseas much more broadly than we are.'